 Block countries from which you never expect a sign-in.

-When new policies are ready, deploy your Conditional Access policies in phases.
+When you're ready, deploy your Conditional Access policies in phases.

 Refer to Conditional Access policy templates and Common security policies for Microsoft 365 organizations for a head start.
-A convenient way will be to use the Conditional Access template that comes with Microsoft recommendations.
+These templates are convenient way to deploy Microsoft recommendations.
 Make sure you exclude your emergency access accounts.

 Evaluate the policy impact

 We recommend that you use the following tools to evaluate the effect of your policies both before and after making changes.
-A simulated run gives you a good idea of the impact a Conditional Access policy has, it does not replace an actual test run in a properly configured development environment.
+A simulated run gives you a good idea of the effect a Conditional Access policy has, it doesn't replace an actual test run in a properly configured development environment.

 Ensure you test the exclusion criteria of a policy.
 For example, you may exclude a user or group from a policy that requires MFA.
 Test if the excluded users are prompted for MFA, because the combination of other policies might require MFA for those users.